 What does "setting yourself apart" mean?
 It is the process of developing a "mark" that is created around where you see yourself.
-Youth sometimes view setting themselves apart as having flashy clothes or funky hairstyles.
+Youth often view setting themselves apart as having flashy clothes or funky hairstyles.
 While this does set them apart, it can be for all the wrong reasons.
-We want youth to learn that setting yourself apart can be used to express and communicate their skills, personality, and values to give them an advantage in the competitive and limited workforce.
+We want youth to learn that setting yourself apart can be used to express and communicate their skills, personality, and values to gain an advantage in the competitive and limited workforce.

-Setting yourself apart is the way you market yourself to the world.
+Setting yourself apart is a way to market yourself to the world.
 Your personal brand is what other people think of you.
-In some ways, it may seem outside of our control, but we ultimately have control over it.
+In some ways, it may seem outside of your control, but you ultimately have control over it.